Setting up a reef tank is exciting. It’s like bringing home part of the ocean.

-Open brain corals
+- Open brain corals

 Best Types Of Fish For Shallow Reef Tank

-Here are a few examples of ‘reef-safe’ fish that are well-suited for coral tanks.
+Here are a few examples of ‘reef-safe’ fish that are well-suited for coral tanks:

 It’s better to find species that form symbiotic relationships — their coexistence will help them thrive while enhancing the overall quality of your tank.

 The anemone protects the clownfish.
-At the same time, clownfish keeps the anemone’s tentacles clean by removing detritus.
+At the same time, clownfish keep the anemone’s tentacles clean by removing detritus.

 Reef tanks need a more intense lighting system compared to other types of aquariums.

 Reef fish are typically more active during the day when their habitat is brightly lit.
 For the corals, most can be found in shallow waters in the tropics.

 These shallow waters allow a great deal of sunlight to filter in.
 So, the water is extremely bright and well-lit.

 The Right Temperature

 The most ideal temperature for a reef tank is between 75 and 78 degrees Fahrenheit.